lalitroshankhede/Simple_Card/README.md

 ## Getting Started

-To get started with this project, follow these steps:
+To get started with this project, follow the below points:

 1. **Clone the Repository:**